shahabsiavash/KayKhosrow-Font/README.md

 - The first Persian font with totally new detached glyphs.
 - The first Persian font with 10+1 different styles.
 - The first Persian font with a "Pure Persian" style, which you can wrtie Pinglish or Persian in a new way.
-- The First Persian color font.
+- The First Persian color font, ever!

-And of course a neat monospaced isometric Latin font with 10 styles and 4 versions of a color font is included.
+And of course a neat monospaced isometric Latin font with 10 different styles and 4 versions of a color font is included.

 Persian (Arabic) typefaces are very poor when it comes to styles and modernity.
 Unfortunately, Google Fonts doesn’t have a lot of them, too.